 An unmet need may be because the woman cannot access contraception or because, even where it is formally available, take-up and use are limited by the degree of cultural acceptance, the level of female empowerment, affordability or problems with distribution.
 This means many people have much larger families than the global average, with some countries averaging five or six children per woman.
 In some places, high infant mortality rates can contribute to higher birth rates because women have more pregnancies to compensate.

-After a number of years of reduced international support, US funding of reproductive health programmes in developing countries has resumed.
+After a number of years of reduced international support, United States government funding of reproductive health programmes in developing countries has resumed.
 However, funding remains below the required level.
 One reason is that the necessary response to the AIDS crisis has resulted in the diversion of funds previously used for family planning and maternal health programmes.

-In the developed world, while most couples have one, two or three children, unintended pregnancy still remains an issue, particularly in the US and UK.
+In the developed world, although most couples have one, two or three children, unintended pregnancy still remains an issue — particularly in the United States and United Kingdom.
 Government programmes have been instigated, such as promoting more reliable long-acting reversible contraceptives, but, as yet, results have been limited.